zakcali/pubmedapi/README.md

 35604621

-todo: 555757 is challing for published year for javascipt code, mistakenly finds 1981 instead of 1978
+todo: 555757 is challening for published year for javascipt code, mistakenly finds 1981 instead of 1978